NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 #### Is my data safe?

 Yes!
-Your data stays on your computer and never leaves your organization’s environment.
+Your data stay on your computer and never leaves your organization’s environment.
 The tool runs directly in your browser, using your computer’s power to analyze the data.
-This setup, called 'local-only', ensures no data is sent to cloud providers or third parties.
-Instructions for hosting the tool securely within your organization are available on <a href="https://github.com/NGO-Algorithm-Audit/local-only-web-tool" target="_blank">Github</a>.
+This setup, called 'local-only', ensures no data are sent to cloud providers or third parties.
+More information about this local-only architecture can be found [below](/technical-tools/bdt/#local-only).
+Instructions for hosting local-only tools securely within your organization are available on <a href="https://github.com/NGO-Algorithm-Audit/local-only-web-tool" target="_blank">Github</a>.

 Try the tool below ⬇️